-Postdoctoral Fellow | SSC XMM-NEWTON, Observatoire Astronomique de Strasbourg
+Postdoctoral Fellow, SSC XMM-Newton — Observatoire Astronomique de Strasbourg

 Hi, I am Divya Rawat, originally from the Delhi NCR region, with family roots in the Kumaon hills of Uttarakhand, India.
 My interest in fundamental questions about nature began during school and gradually evolved into a strong passion for physics.
 I completed a BSc in Physics at the University of Delhi (2011–2014) and an MSc at Banaras Hindu University (2014–2016), where I developed a deeper interest in high-energy astrophysics.
 I pursued a PhD at the Indian Institute of Technology Kanpur (2016–2021), focusing on accretion processes in compact objects.
 Afterward, I worked as a postdoctoral researcher at the AstroSat Science Support Cell, IUCAA Pune (2021–2023), where I organized national workshops, delivered webinars, developed data analysis tutorials, and supported the broader community of AstroSat users.
 I am currently a postdoctoral fellow at the Science Survey Center of the XMM-Newton project at the Observatoire Astronomique de Strasbourg, France.

-My research interests include the study of accretion disks in compact objects, the investigation of relativistic jets and their relationship with the accretion disk, accretion geometry, quasi-periodic oscillations and their connection to accretion, corona, and disk instability.
-I have utilized observations from X-ray observatories such as AstroSat, NICER, Swift, NuSTAR, and IXPE for my research.
-Additionally, I have experience with various data analysis software, including HeaSoft, LAXPC software, SXT pipeline, NICERDAS, GHATS (General High-Energy Aperiodic Timing Software), and NuSTARDAS.
-Currently, I am contributing to updating the code for the Xcat-DB interface, which contains all the sources in the XMM archive sources catalog, extracted from more than 200 catalogs hosted primarily at CDS (Strasbourg Astronomical Data Center).
+My research interests include the study of accretion disks in compact objects, the investigation of relativistic jets and their relationship with the accretion disk, accretion geometry, and quasi-periodic oscillations and their connection to accretion, corona, and disk instability.
+I have utilized observations from X-ray observatories such as AstroSat, NICER, Swift, NuSTAR, and IXPE for my research, working with data analysis software including HEASoft, the LAXPC pipeline, the SXT pipeline, NICERDAS, GHATS (General High-Energy Aperiodic Timing Software), and NuSTARDAS.

 Links to appearances of our research work in the popular media: